Umuzi-org/ACN-syllabus/content/projects/tdd/password-checker/part1/_index.md

 6. password should have at least one special character. a special character is a character that is on the keyboard but is not a number or letter.
 Eg: `{ % & * " '` etc.
 7. password should have at least one whitespace character

-Create a function called `password strength`

-This function should count the number of conditions met and then return a string that describes the strength of the password.
+This is how the strength of the password is calculated

 - If number of conditions met >= 6: return "strong"
 - If number of conditions met >= 4: return "medium"
 - If number of conditions met == 3: return "weak"
 - If conditions 1 or 2 are not met: return "invalid"

+**Java learners:** We should not need to instantiate your class in order to call this function.

 ## Instructions for reviewers